emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 }
 ```

-The only piece that I didn't mention is `swtpm`, which allows the VM to
+The only piece that I didn't mention is `swtpm`, which allows the VM to emulate
-emulate a TPM.
-This is needed because the Windows 11 installer wants to see a
-TPM when checking hardware compatibility.
+a TPM.
+The Windows 11 installer wants to see a TPM when checking hardware

-It took me a bit to figure out get past the TPM issue, but the rest of the VM
-setup was straightforward:
+compatibility.
+Other than this, the rest of the VM setup was straightforward:

 - Install the [Windows 11
 ISO](https://www.microsoft.com/en-us/software-download/windows11) and add it to